 First the why.
 We can talk about payroll automation all day but what’s in it for your business?
 The many advantages of a global automated payroll system include:

 If you are an employer, you need to be as efficient as possible when it comes to your workforce payroll management.
-According to the American Productivity and Quality Center (APQC), well run organizations can take between two to four days to resolve a payroll error.
-The worst performing companies need between five to 10 days to fix the same errors.
+According to the American Productivity and Quality Center (APQC), well run organizations can take between two to four days to resolve a payroll service error.
+The worst-performing companies need between five to 10 days to fix the same errors.

 Using an automated global payroll software drastically reduces the time and resources allocated to processing employee information and minimizes errors.

 And without errors, you eliminate costly over-payments and damaging underpayments.
 From a global compliance perspective, this efficiency will result in a reduction of legal risks and actions, including judgments, penalties, and potential employee litigation.